Wisconsin Senate to vote on 1 of 8 homelessness bills

-The bill up for approval Tuesday is the first of the eight to be slated for a vote in the Senate.
-It would increase funding for a grant program that provides funding for homeless shelters by $500,000 in each of the next two years.
+The bill up for approval Tuesday would increase funding for a grant program that provides funding for homeless shelters by $500,000 in each of the next two years.
 The program received about $1.1 million in state funding for each of the past two years.

-Republican Assembly Majority Leader Jim Steineke sponsored the bill and has championed the homelessness package in the Legislature.
-He praised the Senate for planning to vote on increasing the grants, but said in a statement Friday that "there remains much more work ahead."
-Steineke said he remains focused on trying to get the rest of the bills passed.

 The proposals would enact recommendations of a state panel that examined homelessness in Wisconsin, a first-of-its kind group in the state.
 In addition to the grants for shelters, the money would also be targeted at efforts to prevent homelessness and get people into more permanent housing.